-Two hard-to-believe tornadoes touched ground in western Massachusetts Wednesday afternoon and have caused ample damage in the major city of Springfield and the minor cities of Westfield and Wilbraham.
+Hard-to-believe tornadoes touched ground in western Massachussetts this Wednesday afternoon and have caused ample damage in the major city of Springfield and the minor cities of Westfield and Wilbraham.

-The 10-mile high funnel thought to be at least 1-mile wide struck at about 4:45 p.m.
-ET and has reportedly killed four so far while destroying hundreds of homes and dozens of communities.
+The 10-mile high funnel thought to be atleast 1-mile wide struck at about 4:45 p.m.
+EST and has reportedly killed one so far in Springfield while destroying hundreds of homes and dozens of communities.

-The tornado left around 26,000 people in greater Springfield without power and it could take days to restore the service.
+Earlier, a spokesman had announced that the vehement tornado left atleast 26,000 customers in greater Springfield were without power and that it could take days to restore the service.

-Springfield is located about 90 miles west of Boston.
+Springfield is located about 90 miles west from Boston.